 Hire more teachers and divide classes into smaller groups

-Hire more teachers and divide classes into smaller groups, allowing less people inside a confined space at any time.
-Less people in the class room lowers the chance of infection, and hedge the spread if an infection does occur.
+Hire more teachers and divide classes into smaller groups, allowing fewer people inside a confined space at any time.
+Less people in the classroom lowers the chance of infection, and halt the spread if an infection does occur.
 This also requires changing the school schedule slightly, to avoid unnecessary crowding at key points inside the school, like the hallway or the cafeteria.

 Teaching the kids what is so important about facemasks, social distancing, and hand hygiene.